TreyRubino/languages-and-compilers/cool-treewalk-interpreter/README.md

 ```
 ---

-### 6. Build and run
-From the project root:
-- Build the project with `make`.
-- Interpret a COOL source file with `cooli <source-file.cl>`.

 ## An Engineer's Note
 I want to personally thank Dr. Dylan Schwesinger at Kutztown University.
 He not only served as the overseeing professor for this project,
-as well as the custom bytecode interpreter and garbage collection extension I am currently developing, but he has also been my advisor
-and the single most influential figure in introducing me to the world of programming language theory and compiler construction.
+but he has also been my advisor and the single most influential figure in introducing me to the world of programming language theory and

-I first approached him after class in Network Programming to talk about my career goals.
-At the time, I believed the “magic” of computer
-science was found in firmware and device drivers, and I told him that was what I wanted to pursue.
-His response was simple but
-transformative: *“Why would you want to do that?
-There’s so much more out there.”* I took that as an invitation toward programming
-languages and compilers, and within weeks I was enrolled in an independent study in Compiler Design with him.
-Not long after, he gifted me
-a copy of the second edition of the Dragon Book, which became my entry point into compiler design and a constant reference throughout
-this project.
+compiler construction.

 Dr. Schwesinger, thank you for introducing me to what truly defines the "magic" of computers and puts the "science" in computer science.
 Your mentorship has reshaped not only this project, but my entire perspective on the field.